d2l-ai/d2l-en/chapter_appendix_math/linear-algebra.md

 $$

-When these models are initialized, $A$ is taken to be a random matrix with Gaussian entries, so lets make one of those.
+When these models are initialized, $A$ is taken to be a random matrix with Gaussian entries, so let us make one of those.
-We will start mean zero, variance one Gaussians.
+To be concrete, we start with a mean zero, variance one Gaussian distributed $5 \times 5$ matrix.
-Just to be concrete, lets make it a five by five matrix.

 ```{.python .input}
 np.random.seed(8675309)